Dinesh-Mali/Dinesh-Mali/README.md

 ### Hi there 👋

+:mortar_board: I studied from IIT Kharagpur. :books:

+:computer: I worked at Infosys Research and Development with chatbot research team.
+There I worked on Machine Learning, Deep Learning, Natural Language Processing and Deployment of ML models, building Proof of Concepts (POC). :computer:

 <!--
 **Dinesh-Mali/Dinesh-Mali** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.